International propagation of the Salafi movement and Wahhabism: Non-Salafi Muslim influence

 Salafi alliances with, or assistance to, other conservative non-Salafi Sunni groups have not necessarily been permanent or without tension.
 A major rupture came after the August 1990 Invasion of Kuwait by Saddam Hussein's Iraq, which was opposed by the Saudi kingdom and supported by most if not all Islamic Revivalist groups, including many who had been funded by the Saudis.
 Saudi government and foundations had spent many millions on transportation, training, etc. Jihadist fighters in Afghanistan, many of whom then returned to their own country, including Saudi Arabia, to continue jihad with attacks on civilians.
 Osama bin Laden's passport was revoked in 1994.
-In March 2014 the Saudi government declared the Muslim Brotherhood a "terrorist organization."
+In March 2014, the Saudi government declared the Muslim Brotherhood a "terrorist organization."
 The "Islamic State", whose "roots are in Wahhabism," has vowed to overthrow the Saudi kingdom.
 In July 2015, Saudi author Turki al-Hamad lamented in an interview on Saudi Rotana Khalijiyya Television that "Our youth" serves as "fuel for ISIS" driven by the "prevailing" Saudi culture.
 "It is our youth who carry out bombings. … You can see [in ISIS videos] the volunteers in Syria ripping up their Saudi passports."
 (An estimated 2,500 Saudis have fought with ISIS.)

 Influence of other conservative Sunni Persian Gulf-states

 The other Gulf Kingdoms were smaller in population and oil wealth than Saudi Arabia but some (particularly UAE, Kuwait, Qatar) also aided conservative Sunni causes, including jihadist groups.
-According to The Atlantic magazine "Qatar's military and economic largesse has made its way" to the al-Qaida group operating in Syria, "Jabhat al-Nusra".
-According to a secret memo signed by Hillary Clinton, released by Wikileaks, Qatar has the worst record of counter-terrorism cooperation with the US.
-In March 2022, the Fourth High-Level Strategic Dialogue between the State of Qatar & the United Nations Office of Counter-Terrorism (UNOCT) discussed strategic priorities and collaboration for effective United Nations support to Member States on counter-terrorism.
+According to The Atlantic magazine, "Qatar's military and economic largesse has made its way" to the al-Qaida group operating in Syria, "Jabhat al-Nusra".
+According to a secret memo signed by Hillary Clinton, released by WikiLeaks, Qatar has the worst record of counterterrorism cooperation with the U.S..
+In March 2022, the Fourth High-Level Strategic Dialogue between the State of Qatar and the United Nations Office of Counter-Terrorism (UNOCT) discussed strategic priorities and collaboration for effective United Nations support to Member States on counterterrorism.
 The State of Qatar is the second largest contributor to the United Nations Trust Fund for Counter-Terrorism out of a total 35 other donors.
 According to journalist Owen Jones, "powerful private" Qatar citizens are "certainly" funding the self-described "Islamic State" and "wealthy Kuwaitis" are funding Islamist groups "like Jabhat al-Nusra" in Syria.
-In Kuwait the "Revival of Islamic Heritage Society" funds al-Qaida according to US Treasury.
-According to Kristian Coates Ulrichsen, (an associate fellow at Chatham House), "High profile Kuwaiti clerics were quite openly supporting groups like al-Nusra, using TV programmes in Kuwait to grandstand on it."
+In Kuwait, the "Revival of Islamic Heritage Society" funds al-Qaeda, according to the U.S. Treasury.
+According to Kristian Coates Ulrichsen, an associate fellow at Chatham House, "High profile Kuwaiti clerics were quite openly supporting groups like al-Nusra, using TV programmes in Kuwait to grandstand on it."

-In mid 2017, tensions escalated between Saudi Arabia / UAE and Qatar, related to the way in which, and to what groups, Salafism is being propagated.
+In mid-2017, tensions escalated between Saudi Arabia / UAE and Qatar, related to the way in which, and to what groups, Salafism is being propagated.

 Qatar backed the Muslim Brotherhood in Egypt even after the 2013 overthrow of the MB regime of Mohamed Morsi, with Qatar ruler Sheikh Tamim bin Hamad Al Thani denouncing Morsi's removal from office.
 In June 2016, Morsi was sentenced to a life sentence for passing state secrets to Qatar.